JasonGiedymin/py-service-os/README.md

 README
 -----------------

-This is a simple python app which tries to deal with services, has good logging, and generally very far from what I did end up doing.
-In the end it was a experiment.
+This was a simple python application that tries to model the lifecycle of asynchronous services.
+It has good logging, clean code, and lots of tests.
+Generally it ended up very far from what I had originally envisioned.

 ## Deps
 This project can make use of pypy.